-Fred Hutchinson Cancer Research Center has one of the largest stem cell transplant centers in the world.
+Fred Hutch has one of the largest stem cell transplant centers in the world.
 Dr. E. Donnall Thomas pioneered bone marrow transplant there and received a Nobel Prize for his groundbreaking work.

-Seattle Children's, Fred Hutchinson and the University of Washington are a comprehensive cancer center, as designated by the National Cancer Institute (NCI).
+Seattle Children's, Fred Hutch and the University of Washington are a comprehensive cancer center, as designated by the National Cancer Institute (NCI).